-Just one rate -15%.
+There is one rate for all types of income -15 %.

-New additional tax rate was introduced.
-If the income from Wages and Salaries and from business activities exceeds the maximum contributory base for social insurance and state employment policy contributions, the income, which is above this amount, is taxed by addition tax rate 7 %.
+Moreover, if the income from Wages and Salaries and from business activities exceeds the maximum contributory base for social insurance and state employment policy contributions, the income, which is above this amount, is taxed by addition tax rate 7 %.
 If the income from business activities is below 0 (loss), for this purpose is calculated as 0.